Château de Loches

-The Château de Loches (also called Le Logis Royal de Loches) is a castle located in the département of Indre-et-Loire in the Loire valley in France; it was constructed in the 9th century.
+The Château de Loches (also called Le Logis Royal de Loches) is a castle located in the département of Indre-et-Loire in the Loire Valley in France; it was constructed in the 9th century.
 Built some 500 m away from the river Indre, the huge castle, famous mostly for its massive square keep, dominates the town of Loches.
-The castle was captured by King Philip II of France in 1204.
-In 1985 it was converted into a museum, and has one of the most extensive collections of medieval armour in France.
+The castle was captured from the English by King Philip II of France in 1204.